hl395/steer-prediction/README.md

 Note: I only use data augmentation in training phase, thus for each data point(sample), I will select FOUR images: center, left, right and horizontal shifting on center image.
 Then these four images then go through data augmentation process: Image Flipping, Brightness Augmentation and Shadow Augmentation.
 In validation phase, only center images with simulator provided angel labels are used to guarantee accuracy.

-To summary, we will have approximately 13,251 data points available for training, and total number of images is around 53,004.
+To summary, we will have approximately 13,251 data points available for training, and total number of images is around 53,004 with augmentation.

 ## Deep Learning Model Design